maximbetin/instagram-helper/README.md

 Edit `config.py` to modify:

-- **Post Fetching Settings**: Days back to fetch, max posts per account, load delays
+- **Post Fetching Settings**: Days back to fetch (default: 3), max posts per account (default: 3), load delays
 - **Instagram Accounts**: List of usernames to fetch posts from (currently configured for Asturias cultural accounts)
-- **Browser Settings**: Browser path, debug port, timeouts
+- **Browser Settings**: Browser path (default: Brave), debug port, timeouts
-- **Output Settings**: Output and log directories
+- **Output Settings**: Output and log directories (default: Desktop/IG Updates)

 ## Output

-The tool generates an interactive HTML report with:
+The tool generates an interactive HTML report and detailed logs:

+**HTML Report:**
 - Summary statistics (total accounts checked, total posts found, date range)
 - All posts sorted by date (newest first) with captions, dates, and account information
 - Direct links to original Instagram posts
 - Copy-to-clipboard buttons for post URLs and captions
 - Responsive design that works on desktop and mobile

+**Log Files:**
+- Detailed logging of the scraping process
+- Account processing status and results
+- Error messages and debugging information
+- Timestamps for all operations

 ## File Naming

-Reports are automatically saved with the format:
+Reports and logs are automatically saved with the format:
+- HTML reports: `DD-MM-YYYY.html` (e.g., `19-12-2024.html`)
-- `instagram_updates_YYYYMMDD.html` (e.g., `instagram_updates_20241219.html`)
+- Log files: `DD-MM-YYYY.log` (e.g., `19-12-2024.log`)

+Both files are saved in the "IG Updates" folder on your Desktop by default.

 ## Project Structure